babar-raza/package-descriptions/groupdocs.cloud/pypi/GroupDocs.Merger Cloud SDK for Python.md

 **Fixed Layout:** PDF, XPS
 **Other:** TEX, EPUB

-## Platform Independence

-GroupDocs.Merger Cloud's platform independent document manipulation API is a true REST API that can be used from any platform.
-You can use it with any language or platform that supports REST, be it the web, desktop, mobile, or the cloud.
-The API integrates with other cloud services to provide you the flexibility you require for processing documents.
-It is suitable for the most types of businesses, documents, or content.

-## Dependencies

-- Python 2.7 or 3.4+

-## Installation

-Install `groupdocs-merger-cloud` with [PIP](https://pypi.org/project/pip/) from [PyPI](https://pypi.org/) by:

-`pip install groupdocs-merger-cloud`

-Or clone repository and install it via [Setuptools](http://pypi.python.org/pypi/setuptools):

-`python setup.py install`

-Please create an account at [GroupDocs for Cloud](https://dashboard.groupdocs.cloud/#/apps) and get your application information.
+## Getting Started with GroupDocs.Merger Cloud SDK for Python

-The complete source code is available at the [GitHub Repository](https://github.com/groupdocs-merger-cloud/groupdocs-merger-cloud-python) for other common usage scenarios.
+The complete source code is available at the [GitHub Repository](https://github.com/groupdocs-merger-cloud/groupdocs-merger-cloud-python).
+You can either directly use the source code or get PIP distribution via `pip install groupdocs-merger-cloud`.

-## Getting Started

-Please follow the [installation procedure](https://pypi.org/project/groupdocs-merger-cloud/#installation) and then run following:
+Execute following snippet to load supported formats.

 ```python
 # Import module